I highly underestimated Jibhi, especially when looking for my first long exposure waterfall shot.

 The lockdown was a difficult phase for all of us.

 But if you had utilized that period in developing your skills.
 Then the time had come to go out in the field by following the safety measures & rock it.

-I had visited Jibhi in Himachal earlier also, but this time the mindset was different.
+I had also visited Jibhi in Himachal earlier, but the mindset was different this time.

-The reason that you had landed here was that you wanted to learn how to create those smooth and silky-looking waterfalls right.
+You had landed here because you wanted to learn how to create those smooth and silky-looking waterfalls right.
 Then please hang on till the last.
 I had explained in complete detail how to achieve those long-exposure waterfall shots.

-But first, we will get to know a little bit about the location that we are heading for our long-exposure waterfall photography.
+But first, we will get to know a bit about the location heading for our long-exposure waterfall photography.

 Table of Contents

-Jibhi Waterfall is a small waterfall present in Jibhi, district Banjar in Himachal Pradesh.
-It would be just a few minutes of walk away from your stay, wherever you will be staying in Jibhi.
+Jibhi Waterfall is a small waterfall in Jibhi, district Banjar in Himachal Pradesh.
+It would be just a few minutes of walk away from your stay, wherever you stay in Jibhi.

-At last, you can take your car to reach the waterfalls because there’s a small hike as well.
-If you are not comfortable walking up the hill, then you must take your vehicle along.
+At last, you can take your car to reach the waterfalls because there’s a small hike.
+If you are not comfortable walking up the hill, you must take your vehicle along.
 You can park your car outside the entrance of the waterfalls.

 There’s so much space outside to park your vehicle also means you will be spotting very few people inside.

-Ample of time, you would be having to take a long exposure waterfall shot or small stream, whichever you’ll find fascinating.
+Ample of time, you would have to take a long exposure waterfall shot or small stream, whichever you’ll find fascinating.

 More importantly, there are no entrance fees to visit the Jibhi Waterfall.

-The small water streams in-between had mesmerized me that I end up staying at a point for about a few hours.
+The small water streams in-between had mesmerized me that I stayed at a point for about a few hours.

-So, this was a little bit about the location.
+So, this was a bit of the location.

-It’s time to know more, what is Long Exposure Photography? and What equipment or gear do you need to achieve that?
+It’s time to know more; what is Long Exposure Photography?
+What equipment or gear do you need to achieve that?